bbeecue/group_activity01/README.md

 - [Scikit-learn breast cancer dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html)
 - [UCI Machine Learning Repository (Breast Cancer Wisconsin Diagnostic)](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic)

 We selected two features from the dataset for the input layer of the network, namely, concave_points3, and perimeter3.
 The selection of these features was done by identifying the two most correlated features with the target 'diagnosis'.
-Using panda's built-in cor function, we were able to see that concavepoints3 and perimeter3 correlated to the target the most.
+Using panda's built-in corr function, we were able to see that concavepoints3 and perimeter3 correlated to the target the most.

 ## Network Architecture

-- Input layer: 2 neurons (corresponding to selected features)
+- Input layer: 2 neurons (selected features: concave_points3 and perimeter3)
 - Hidden layer: 2 to 4 neurons, activation function: Sigmoid, ReLU, or Tanh
 - Output layer: 1 neuron to produce binary classification output